jmespath/jmespath.jep/proposals/0000-lexical-scope.md

 let {$foo, $bar} = @ in ...
 ```

-There are several reason this alternative was not chosen:
+There are several reasons this alternative was not chosen:

 * This requires multiple assignments to come from an object type, which
   might require a user to unnecessarily create a multi-select-hash in order